Ronan Lee: Parliamentary career

-In 2008 Lee announced that he had resigned from the ALP and defected to the Greens, becoming their first-ever parliamentarian.
+In 2008 Lee announced that he had resigned from the ALP and defected to the Greens, becoming their first Queensland MP.
 Lee subsequently became one of the first MPs in Queensland to publicly support same-sex marriage.
 As the Greens' parliamentary leader, Lee campaigned at the election for a moratorium on shale oil mining in the Great Barrier Reef, support for renewable energy, the construction of light rail in Brisbane instead of new road construction, and free public transport for young people and pensioners.

 In the 2009 election, Lee achieved a vote share of 25.93 per cent, a record vote for a Greens candidate, but failed to retain his seat, losing to LNP candidate Scott Emerson.

 Parliamentary Secretary

 Following the 2006 election Premier Peter Beattie appointed Lee Parliamentary Secretary to the Minister for Communities, Disability Services, Aboriginal and Torres Strait Islander Partnerships, Seniors and Youth.
 Lee's main focus was on youth policy arguing for a greater role for young people in government decision making and in favour of improved public transport services at night and on weekends.

 With Beattie's retirement in 2007, Premier Bligh appointed Lee Parliamentary Secretary to the Minister for Main Roads and Local Government.

 In this role Lee advocated for greatly increased spending on bikeways and public transport, proposing a dramatic expansion of Brisbane's CityCat ferry fleet and a new rail line to Brisbane's western suburbs.
 Funding for these projects he argued should come at the expense of new highway construction.

 In 2008 Bligh moved Lee to the newly created role of Parliamentary Secretary to the Attorney-General and Minister for Justice and Minister Assisting the Premier in Western Queensland where he was to focus on consumer protection and organising the state's No Interest Loans Scheme for low income earners.
 In this role Lee was critical of broad reach of the State's anti-public nuisance laws which he said contributed to the controversial and violent arrest of a homeless pensioner.